cormullion/Karnak.jl/docs/src/basics.md

 ### Incidence matrix

 We can also represent a graph G with a matrix M consisting of 1s, -1s, and 0s in which the rows are vertices and the columns are edges.
-M is an **incidence matrix**.
+M is called an **incidence matrix**.

 ```julia
 julia> incidence_matrix(pg)